 The change from DSM-IV to DSM-5 helped to clarify several misconceptions about substance use disorders.
-Perhaps most relevant is that symptoms of physical dependence — tolerance and withdrawal — are no longer characterize a more “severe” form of opioid use.
+Perhaps most relevant is that physical dependence symptoms — tolerance and withdrawal — are no longer characterize a more “severe” form of opioid use.
 Physical dependence can develop at any stage of opioid use.
-Although the DSM-5 criteria include symptoms of both physical dependence and addiction (the behavioral features that include cravings), the criteria make it more straightforward to diagnose a pattern of problematic opioid use without relying on artificial distinctions between diagnostic categories.
+Although the DSM-5 criteria include physical dependence and addiction (the behavioral features that include cravings), the criteria make it more straightforward to diagnose a pattern of problematic opioid use without relying on artificial distinctions between diagnostic categories.

-Substance-Related and Addictive Disorders, American Psychiatric Association.
+Substance-Related and Addictive Disorders, the American Psychiatric Association.
 Retrieved on 05/09/2016.